seabrus/editable-tables/README.md

 ```js
 <script> **dangerous code** </script>
 ```
-you should add text validation to your application.
+in the table cells, you should add text validation to your application.